griffinwebnet/Vexa/README.md

 - Mix of local and remote computers
 - Some computers domain-joined only, others with mesh access
 - Flexible deployment based on security requirements

+### Traditional VPN
+- If you are already usign or plan to use traditional IPSec/Wireguard/OpenVPN this shoudl work without issues. just ensure your VPN

 ## Troubleshooting